FAQ About Shea House

 Can I choose my roommate?

-No, you cannot but you may request your roommate of choice if the student also applied for the same language pod.
+No, you cannot, but you may request your roommate of choice if the student also applied for the same language pod.
 There is no guarantee that you'll have the roommate of your choice, but the department will try to accommodate the possibility when the initial rooms are assigned.

 Can I swap rooms or roommates in Shea House?

 Switching rooms within the respective language floor is no problem as long as both parties (with signed contracts) agree to change and this is done during the room changing period decided by Housing.
+Switching rooms without notifying Housing is not allowed.

 I'll be returning to the Shea House next year.
 Do I have a higher priority to get a room or roommate of my choice?